 Her other set of style genes comes from her mother, actress Gloria Henry.
 Best known as America’s favorite TV mom on “Dennis the Menace”, Gloria taught Erin by example that style need not be expensive.
 As a poor starlet, Gloria would buy a cheap blouse at the Five & Dime, dress it up with fancy buttons, and turn something humble into something elegant.
 Erin continues to use this skill today.
 Combining ordinary elements to produce extraordinary results is her true gift.

-If you watched any of the top TV commercials of the past 25 years, you’ve seen Erin’s work--and may have been influenced by it.
-She made her mark first as a Set Decorator, then Art Director, and finally Production Designer on several famous ad campaigns including the standout Levi’s 501 commercials of the 1990s.
-Erin then followed a career path envied by many in Hollywood for her recognizable work in both commercials and feature film.
+If you watched any of the top TV commercials of the past 25 years, you’ve seen Erin’s work—and may have been influenced by it.
+She made her mark first as a Set Decorator, then Art Director / Production Designer on several famous ad campaigns including the standout Levi’s 501 commercials of the 1990s.